Location: Northeastern British Columbia, approximately 63 kilometers Southeast of Tumbler Ridge.

 easy as they get.

-Barbour Falls Trail By Tumbler Ridge BC Canada
+Barbour Falls Trail - Tumbler Ridge Hiking British Columbia Canada

 7. Shortly before the viewpoint, there is a split.
 The waterfall path is